ajudges/people_counter/README.md

 # people_counter
 This application is designed to count the number of people and their duration in an environment.
-It's use cuts across different applications such as counting the number of people in a mall or using it to limit access of people to a place.
+Its use cuts across different applications such as counting the number of people in a mall or using it to limit access of people to a place.

 ## Guide for running the app
 ### Prerequisite